rabbitmq/rabbitmq-website/site/networking.md

-        AMQP 0-9-1 and STOMP have <a href="./heartbeats.html">Heartbeats</a> which partially undo its effect, namely that it can take minutes to detect an unresponsive peer, e.g. in case of a hardware or power failure.
+        AMQP 0-9-1 and STOMP have <a href="./heartbeats.html">Heartbeats</a> which partially undo its effect, namely that it can take minutes to detect an unresponsive peer, for example, in case of a hardware or power failure.
 MQTT also has its own keepalives mechanism which is the same idea under a different name.

         When enabling TCP keepalive with default settings, we